LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/change-password.md

 1. Click **OK**
 1. Click **OK** to close the dialog stating that your password was successfully changed

-> :small_blue_diamond: Please note: Your password can be changed in Lab on Demand, using the same steps.
+> :small_blue_diamond: Please note: Your password can be changed in Skillable Studio, using the same steps.